 All in all, Budapest was an interesting, enjoyable city.
-Even though I felt like we saw a lot in three days, I still think we just scratched the surface of what Budapest has to offer.
+Even though I felt like we saw a lot during our 3 days in Budapest, I still think we just scratched the surface of what the city has to offer.

 What we ended up seeing and doing in Budapest was not as ambitious as I initially planned.
 Still, the itinerary we ended up creating for ourselves was a nice mix of historic sites and parks, with enough time to just wander around and take it all in!

 Here’s a look at what we managed to see and do with 3 days in Budapest.